Keeping your employees safe

 Monitoring COVID-19 surges

-The Commonwealth of Pennsylvania recently released an early monitoring dashboard to the public.
+The Commonwealth of Pennsylvania offers an early monitoring dashboard to the public.

 This tool can help employers monitor changes in COVID-19 cases on a county level from week to week so that you can determine if policies should be updated.